hljacobs5/frontend-lightning-talks/schedule-1803.md

 - Brian Weikel: CSS optimization - easy wins and gotchas
 - Todd Ayres: React - what and why?
 20. Front End Hip - how to stay in the know on all the things
-- Haley Jacobs: Pairing approaches - all the types and pros/cons
+23. Pairing approaches - all the types and pros/cons
 - Chris Boylen: Tips for crafting your “Developer Identity”
 23. Team collaboration: github/PR etiquette, good workflows, best practices
 - Gavin Love: Breaking the problem down + best pseudo coding practices